gcramerb/Statistics-and-Probability/README.md

-# Statistics-and-Probability
+# Statistics and Probability
-A python application of many fundamentals concepts of Statistics and Probability
+A python application of many fundamentals concepts of Statistics and Probability.